The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos

 Located in the Yamarna Greenstone Belt, Gruyere Gold Deposit is situated on mining lease M38/1267, approximately 200km east of Laverton in Western Australia.

 With estimated ore reserves of more than 3.5 million ounces (Moz) of gold to be produced over an initial 13-year mine life, the project is claimed as one of the most significant undeveloped gold deposits in Australia.

 The project was previously wholly owned by Gold Road, which recently announced a 50:50 joint venture (JV) with an Australian subsidiary of Gold Fields for the development and operation of the project.

-Pursuant to the transaction, which is expected to close before December 2016, Gold Fields will acquire a 50% interest in the Gruyere Gold project for a cash consideration of A$350m ($268.426m), including A$250m ($191.73m) payable upon completion of the transaction and the remaining during the construction phase.
+Pursuant to the transaction, which was completed in January 2017, Gold Fields will acquire a 50% interest in the Gruyere Gold project for a cash consideration of A$350m ($268.426m) and the remaining during the construction phase.

 The prefeasibility study (PFS) of the project was completed in February 2016, followed by the commencement of the feasibility study (FS), which was completed in October 2016.
 Construction activities began at the mine in the second half of 2017 and the mine is expected to begin in August 2017.

 The project is estimated to cost A$507m ($370m) and produce 270,000oz of gold a year.
 It is expected to provide employment to 300 people.

 The Gruyere deposit comprises a porphyry intrusive dyke, which strikes over a length of 2,200m.
 A combination of intermediate to mafic volcaniclastic rocks and a tholeiitic basalt unit occur at the east and west sides of the deposit.